iamkevla/agenda-rdb/README.md

 Agenda will emit a `ready` event (see [Agenda Events](#agenda-events)) when properly connected to the database and it is safe to start using Agenda.

-### mongo(mongoClientInstance)
+### rethinkdb(rethinkdbClientInstance)

-Use an existing mongodb-native MongoClient instance.
+Use an existing rethinkdb-native RethinkdbClient instance.
 This can help consolidate connections to a database.
 You can instead use `.database` to have agenda handle connecting for you.